-2. WARM UP/ENERGIZER
+2. WARM UP/ENERGIZER\

-After the introductory part and the warm up the participants will be divided in groups of five people each for the realization of the main activity.
-This phase should be implemented in a football/futsal pitch or a gym with a soccer goal.
-The soccer goal will be divided in different sections, every section represents one category of the separate collection of rubbish; have a look at the image below:
+After the introductory part and the warm up the participants will be divided in groups of five people each\ for the realization of the main activity.

+The facilitator(s) will have to arrange in advance a set of 5 boxes (or a number depending on the different kind of garbage that can be differentiated in your local community)\\\: every box represents one category of the separate collection of rubbish\\\\.

-Every group of five players will stand in a line, in the middle of the pitch.
-Once the facilitator gives the start with the whistle the first player of the first team has to run controlling the ball with his/her feet up to the line of the penalty area.
-The facilitator, standing close to the line, will ask the player to pick a card randomly from a deck he/she will be holding.
-In the cards there will be images of several objects of everyday life; the player will have few seconds to decide, in case the object represented in the card has to be thrown away because old or broken, in which category of the separate collection of waste it should go; once decided he/she will give the card back to the facilitator, after giving the answer, according to his/her decision, he/she has to attempt with a free kick to let the ball in the selected section of the soccer goal.
+Every group of five will stand in a line.
+Once the facilitator gives the start with the whistle the first participant of the first team has to pick a card randomly from a deck he/she will be holding.
+In the cards there will be images of several objects of everyday life; the participant will have to decide as soon as possible in which category of the separate collection of waste it should go when useless and broken; once decided he/she will run to the set of boxes and give the answer according to his/her decision, by dropping the card in the box representing his/her choice.
 After finishing, the second player will start the same game and so on till the last player of the group.
-The exercise will be repeated for the four remaining groups.
+In case, multiple rounds can be made, depending also on how many teams are available.
+The team will get one point for every correct answer given, which will be revealed in the end only (as the same cards might go to different groups).